Pennsylvania National Guard: 18th century

 The Pennsylvania National Guard dates back to 1747 when Ben Franklin created the Associators in Philadelphia.
 Having overcome the long pacifist tradition of Pennsylvania's founding Quakers, Benjamin Franklin lead approximately 600 "gentlemen and merchants" of Philadelphia in signing the Articles of Association to provide for a common defense against Indian raiders and French privateers.
 These "Associators" (today's 111th Infantry Regiment and 103rd Brigade Engineer Battalion) are recognized as the foundation of the Pennsylvania National Guard.
 Within months, the Philadelphia Associators had brother units throughout the commonwealth.
 In 1755, the Pennsylvania Assembly passed the first Militia Act, formally authorizing a volunteer militia.

 Shortly after the start of the American Revolutionary War, the First Troop, Philadelphia City Cavalry escorted General George Washington to New York to take command of the Continental Army after it was created by an act of the Second Continental Congress on June 14, 1775.
 The Army's first units included a regiment of rifle companies from Pennsylvania.
 During the American Revolution, Pennsylvania supplied 6,000 troops—4,500 of them Associators—for military operations in New York.
 In all, tens of thousands of Pennsylvania soldiers were called to service over the next seven years.
+On March 8, 1782, a group of Pennsylvania Militamen led by Captain David Williamson massacred 96 Christian Native-Americans in the Gnadenhutten Massacre.

 After the American Revolution, the nation was put to the test when the militia in the Commonwealth of Pennsylvania was called upon to put down fellow citizens in the western part of the state during the Whiskey Rebellion.
 More than 4,000 militiamen from Pennsylvania served.